Texas BME student wearing lab safety gear and looking at computer in lab

 Clinical Innovation and Design Fellowship

-The Clinical Innovation and Design Fellowship is a collaborative effort between Dell Medical School and the Department of Biomedical Engineering.
-Under the mentorship of a multidisciplinary team of engineers, designers, clinicians, and business experts, fellows complete a nine-month team-based project to translate human needs into solutions.
+Launched in 2020, our department also offers the Clinical Innovation and Design Fellowship in collaboration with Dell Medical School.
+Under the mentorship of a multidisciplinary team of engineers, designers, clinicians and business experts, fellows complete a nine-month team-based project to translate human needs into solutions.

 Fellows practice design thinking and are involved in all aspects of medical device development and innovation, from needs assessment and analysis of current solutions to prototyping and business plan development.

-Application to this program is restricted to current Dell Medical School students in their third year and B.S.
+Application to this program is restricted to current Dell Medical School students in their third year (Growth Year) and B.S.
 BME/M.S.
 Integrated students in their fifth year.
 Medical students may complete this program as a distinction or as a component of the MD/M.S.
-Dual-Degree program.
+Dual Degree program.
 Integrated students complete this program as a component of the master's degree.